 *May not drive more than one passenger at a time (this does not include the adult supervisor).

 The provisional license allows the driver to drive without an adult from 5 a.m. to 11:01 p.m. and they can drive after those curfew hours with proper documentation of a valid religious or school activity.

 *Teen needs to be 17 years of age (or older) and have had an instruction permit for 6 months.

 *Must have parental consent

 *Can only have one passenger at a time

 After having their provisional license for one year, the 18-year-old driver can then apply for their license to drive.
 Yay!!
 Now comes the worrying part for us parents!
 GAH!

 It seems like a lot of work, but those are the steps that need to be taken to finally get your license in the state of New Jersey.
 I remember I got my driver’s license at age 16.
 That was when I lived in Oregon.
 I can’t believe how young I was and I was driving by myself!
-Every state is different and has different laws, just be sure to check the laws in your state and you will be prepared and ready to drive in no time!
+Every state is different and has different laws (a vietnam driving license is just as touchy!
+So be sure to look up on that!), just be sure to check the laws in your state and you will be prepared and ready to drive in no time!

 Do you live in New Jersey?
 Did you know the Teenage Driving Laws In New Jersey?
 When did you start driving?